-S/N Criteria Elected on/or before December 5, 2016 Elected after December 5, 2016 1 Retirement eligibility 50 years 55 years 2 Salary Increases Indexed to compensation of the position held prior to retirement.
+S/N Criteria Elected on/or before December 5, 2016 Elected after December 5, 2016 1 Retirement eligibility Age 50 Age 55 2 Salary Increases Indexed to compensation of the position held prior to retirement.
 COLA - Higher of 1.5% and rates in effect for F&P retirement system; and waiting period of 1 year.
 3 Сар N/A 60% of compensation at retirement.